 Today I was gifted a snow day by the wonderful English weather- huzzah and hoorah!!

-Small child’s school was open so I waved him off and treated myself to some lovely self care involving hot chocolate, trash tv and snoozing.
-As I lay supine on the couch with the dogs and cats I got to thinking (thanks to the snowy headspace) about how much has changed in the last 18 months…
+Small child’s school was open so I waved him off and treated myself to some lovely self care.
+This may have involved hot chocolate, trash tv and snoozing.
+Laying supine on the couch with the dogs and cats I got to thinking (thanks to the snowy headspace) about how much has changed in the last 18 months…

 Rewind to September 2017 and my household was in a permanent state of warfare.
 Despite knowing all the theory about attachment and trauma, living it was painful.
 We had spiralled into shouty parents, work stressed and with no time for ourselves.
 I had sunk so far into compassion fatigue that I couldn’t see beyond myself.
 I was exhausted with caring and fixing.